Robust Bell inequalities from communication complexity: Introduction

 \subsection{Our results}

 We revisit the question of achieving large Bell violations by exploiting known connections with communication complexity.
 Strong lower bounds in communication complexity, equivalent to the partition bound, amount to finding {\em inefficiency-resistant Bell inequalities}~\cite{LLR12}.
-These are Bell functionals that are bounded above by 1 on all local distributions {\em that can abort}.
+These are Bell functionals that are bounded above by 1 on all local distributions {\em that can abort}, i.e. local distributions with an additional abort outcome $\bot$ for each party.
+In an experimental Bell test, such a constraint would provide resistance to the detection loophole, by associating an event where one of the detectors does not click to an abort outcome.

 First, we study the resistance of normalized Bell inequalities to inefficiency.
 We show that, up to a constant factor in the value of the violation, any normalized Bell inequality can be made resistant to inefficiency while maintaining the normalization property ({\bf Theorem~\ref{thm:BellLLbot}}).